 Some studies have shown that a low-carb diet may help diabetic patients.1 However, more evidence is required to substantiate it.
 Since carb cycling involves both high- and low-carb days, it may help in controlling the blood sugars in the body.

 Exercises are equally important when you start a carb cycling diet.
 Certain kinds of exercises are good for high-carb days while other forms are better suited for low-carb days.
-Here are a few exercises
+Here are a few exercises that will help you in your carb cycling diet.

 Exercises That Support The Carb Cycling Diet Plan